sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.engine.rst

    Dynamically generates the getters and setters for the input ports of a given PortNamespace

-   .. py:method:: __init__(port_namespace: aiida.engine.processes.ports.PortNamespace) -> None
-      :canonical: aiida.engine.processes.builder.ProcessBuilderNamespace.__init__
+   .. rubric:: Initialization

    Dynamically construct the get and set properties for the ports of the given port namespace.

    For each port in the given port namespace a get and set property will be constructed dynamically and added to the ProcessBuilderNamespace.
 The docstring for these properties will be defined by calling str() on the Port, which should return the description of the Port.

    :param port_namespace: the inputs PortNamespace for which to construct the builder

    .. py:method:: __setattr__(attr: str, value: typing.Any) -> None